davidsudduth/CommonLit/README.md

 *Success in the context of CommonLit's mission is the improvement of a given students reading and writing ability measured by their assignment score improvement over time.*

   * ##### How do we measure it?
-   * Student success is measured by improvement over time as calculated by the measured difference in first two assessment scores and the last two assessment scores.
+   * Student success is measured by **improvement over time** as calculated by the measured difference in first two assessment scores and the last two assessment scores.

   * ##### What factors influence it?
      * Student improvement in literacy development is a complicated and nuanced problem.
 My focus was to find predictors in the data at hand.
-At a high level, the analysis showed class size, teachers per student, sign-in count, and the number of completed assignments were strong influencers.
+At a high level, the analysis showed **class size**, **teachers per student**, **sign-in count**, and **student productivity** were strong influencers.

   * ##### How can we influence it?
      * As a multitude of studies have shown, the success of a student is strongly influenced by many factors outside the classroom.
-However, the focus of this study was, controlling for other factors, how can CommonLit use the tools at hand to make the most impact on the ability to read.
+However, the focus of this study was, controlling for other factors, how can CommonLit use the tools at hand to make the most impact on a students ability to read and write.

-  In addition to performing data munging, preprocessing and feature engineering on student assessment scores, I also looked at school location and district information.
-I attempted to control for a poorly performed district/school in my analysis.
+  In addition to performing data munging and preprocessing of the initial dataset, I also engineered a number of features I thought would be relevant to predicting improvement in student assessment scores.
+Specifically, I looked number of students per classroom id, the number of students per teacher id, the number of assignments completed by submit time as well as the time between the first assignment and last assignment.

-  After preliminary EDA showed that students per teacher, classroom size, and number of signs and completed assignments were influential in a students success, I...???????????????????
+  After preliminary EDA showed that students per teacher, classroom size, and number of signs and productivity were influential in a students success, I attempted to look at school location and district information.
+I wanted to control for poorly performed district/school in my analysis in an attempt to tease out more specific factors that determined improvement.
+I also wanted to confirm that school location and school district played an important role in student improvement.

   <center></center>